 The Biosimilars Resource Centre is an educational portal that helps healthcare professionals develop their knowledge of biosimilars through e-Learning modules and curated peer-reviewed content.
 By providing three UEMS-EACCME-accredited e-Learning modules and the latest research, hand-picked by editors, the Resource Centre aims to disseminate knowledge on biosimilars for rheumatologists, gastroenterologists and dermatologists.

-Modules 1 and 2 are available now.
-Module 3 is scheduled for December 2016.
+Modules 1, 2 and 3 are available now.
 To keep up-to-date with the latest additions to the Resource Centre, you can sign up for our E-Alerts.

 Access the courses here